 Figure 2.14 shows how the strategy did for the first half of the year.
-It did very well-the strategy outperformed all random runs for each of the starting portfolios.
+It did exceptionally well-the strategy outperformed all random paths for all but one of the starting portfolios; in the exception it beat almost all the random paths.
 The picture for the whole year (Figure 2.15) is almost at the other extreme.
 For the whole year the strategy significantly underperformed with almost all of the starting points.